War for the Planet of the Apes: Influences

-At New York Comic-Con 2016, Reeves explained that he and Bomback were influenced by many films before writing.
+At New York Comic Con 2016, Reeves explained that he and Bomback were influenced by many films before writing.
 He said, "One of the first things that Mark and I did because we had just finished Dawn was that we decided to watch a million movies.
 We decided to do what people fantasize what Hollywood screenwriters get to do but no one actually does.
 We got Fox to give us a theater and we watched movie after movie.
 We watched every Planet of the Apes movie, war movies, westerns, Empire Strikes Back...
 We just thought, 'We have to pretend we have all the time in the world,' even though we had limited time.
 We got really inspired."
 According to Reeves, the treacherous apes being nicknamed "donkeys" is both a reference to the video game character Donkey Kong and the fact that they are used as "pack mules".

 Additionally, during production, Reeves and Bomback sought broader inspirations from films like The Bridge on the River Kwai and The Great Escape.
 Feeling that there was a need to imbue Biblical themes and elements, they also watched Biblical epics like Ben-Hur and The Ten Commandments.
 The influences and inspirations were made evident in the relationship between Caesar and Woody Harrelson's Colonel, a military leader with pretensions toward godhood.
 Reeves has compared their relationship to the dynamic between Alec Guinness's British Commander and Sessue Hayakawa's prison camp Colonel in Bridge on the River Kwai.
 Another comparison is in Caesar's journey to find the Colonel, flanked by a posse of close friends—a situation Reeves explicitly tied to Clint Eastwood's war-weary soldier in The Outlaw Josey Wales.
 Influences from the film Apocalypse Now, notably Harrelson's character and his Alpha-Omega faction being similar to Colonel Kurtz's renegade army, were also noted by several journalists.
 Harrelson has also acknowledged the similarities and inspiration.
-In the third act of the film, the words "Ape-ocalypse Now" are written on a wall in the Colonel's prison camp.

 Music

 On October 17, 2015, it was confirmed that Reeves' frequent collaborator Michael Giacchino, who composed its predecessor, would return to score for War for the Planet of the Apes.
-For Caesar, Giacchino had wrote few emotional themes that would focus on the character's emotional side, with Reeves' idea on turning Caesar into a sort of "mythical and historical character" and referred him to Exodus or Moses.
+For Caesar, Giacchino had written a few emotional themes that would focus on the character's emotional side, with Reeves' idea on turning Caesar into a sort of "mythical and historical character" and referred him to Exodus or Moses.
 Several themes were created on the character dynamics, his relationship with Nova and a theme for Colonel, had been produced into that process.
 The soundtrack was digitally released to iTunes and Amazon on July 14, 2017, and in its physical form by Sony Classical Records on July 28, 2017.

 Release

-The film was initially set for a July 15, 2016, release.
-However, in January 2015, Fox postponed the film's release date to about a year later on July 14, 2017.
+War for the Planet of the Apes was initially set to be released on July 29, 2016, but in January 2015, Fox postponed the film's release date to about a year later on July 14, 2017.